Death toll climbs to 63 in deadly Pakistan IS mosque attack

 Pakistan Information Minister Fawad Chaudhry said in a statement that three investigation teams were established to study forensic evidence and closed-circuit TV footage to track down the attack’s organizers.

+An investigator involved in the case told The Associated Press that the footage has revealed the attacker arrived at the site in a motorized rickshaw along with two other people, who are being sought.
+Sketches have been made of the individuals, he said asking not to be identified because he was not authorized to speak to the media..

+A spokesman for the provincial government, Mohammad Ali Saif, told reporters the rickshaw driver had been apprehended and the search was ongoing for the accomplices.

-In CCTV footage seen by The Associated Press, the lone attacker concealed his bomb beneath a large black shawl.
+In CCTV footage seen by the AP the lone attacker concealed his bomb beneath a large black shawl.
 The footage showed the bomber moving quickly up a narrow street toward the mosque entrance.
 He fired at the police protecting the mosque before entering inside.

 Within seconds, there is a powerful explosion and the camera lens is obscured with dust and debris.
 The crudely made device was packed with ball bearings, a deadly method of constructing a bomb to inflict maximum carnage because it sprays deadly projectiles over a large area.
 The ball bearings caused the high death toll, said Moazzam Jah Ansari, the top police official for Khyber Pukhtunkhwa province, where Peshawar is the capital.